alo9507/JustKeepClicking/content/blog/wrap-your-errors-please/index.md

 ```

 </div>

+I vote for the second.

+So let's wrap our errors using a `CustomError` to provide detailed error logging in Swift!

+<h2>CustomError</h2>

 All you need to do to create custom errors in Swift is create an enum that inherits from the native Swift `Error`.